|Source||The FDA's Perpetual Process Machine|

 |Related to||FDA Bad Institutions|

-They rejected an application from one team that spend hundreds of hours on it because the team failed to mail a hard copy of it to a separate office.
+Despite the important of speedy action, the FDA rejected an application from one team that spend hundreds of hours on it because the team failed to mail a hard copy of it to a separate office.

-- Groups that could test for the Coronavirus were told they had to wait until they received a clinical lab designation, a process that could take weeks or months.
+- Groups that could test for the Coronavirus were told they had to wait until they received the clinical lab designation, a process that could take weeks or months.
 This is even after the FDA said they would shorten and expand the certification process.

 People underestimate the chilling effect that uncertainty has on business investment decisions.

 In May (!) they shut down home testing protocols as the agency hadn't authorized those tests, and continued to prioritize the precision of the tests over the speed of results.
 One can't help but feel this is a projection of the agencies internal processes.